 Genesys Telecommunications Laboratories believes the beginning of a beautiful customer relationship starts with the right contact center software.
 The company's software unites phones, computers, databases, and the Internet for customer contact centers and other call centers.
 Its applications identify callers, route calls and email, and report caller statistics.
 Clients also use its voice portal system to offer self-service resources over the phone.
 Its customers span industries, including government agencies and more than 200 of the FORTUNE Global 500.
-In 2012 Alcatel-Lucent sold Genesys to European equity firm Permira for $1.5 billion.
+Genesys says it facilitates 100 million digital and voice interactions a day.

 The California-based company has 40 offices in more than 20 countries that enable it to address the needs of large, multinational customers operating around the world.
 It has operations in Africa, Asia Pacific, Europe, Latin America, the Middle East, and North America.

 Genesys distributes its products worldwide through partnerships with systems integrators and software vendors such as IBM and SAP.
 Genesys continues to expand geographically, with particular focus on India and emerging markets such as China.